 There are not many houses on my street; does that affect my chances of winning?

 Not at all - all postcodes have an equal chance of winning, regardless of how many tickets are held in them.
 The more tickets you play with, the more prize money you receive.

-In 2013, we’ll hold six special Postcode Millions draws, giving our players the chance to win a share of massive £2 Million prize pots.
+In 2016, we'll hold special Postcode Millions draws every month, giving our players the chance to win their share of massive £3 Million prize pots.

 Do I need to buy separate tickets for the Postcode Million draws?